How long does paint take to dry? Your guide to must-know drying times

 But the manufacturer's guidelines are exactly that – a guideline.
 Drying times can differ depending on conditions, so the simple solution is to do a touch test.
 Wait until near the recommended touch dry time and pick an out of the way area and lightly touch the paint.
 If still sticky, leave and try again 30-60 minutes later.

-How can I make paint dry faster?
+How to make paint dry faster

 The conditions in a room or area can make a difference to how quickly paint can dry.
 Open doors and windows to create a constant airflow.
 If you have a fan, use it; this will help get rid of any paint fumes quicker as well.